-"Infectious disease" means a disease caused by a living organism or other pathogen, including a fungus, bacillus, parasite, protozoan or virus.
+"Infectious disease" A disease caused by a living organism or other pathogen, including a fungus, bacillus, parasite, protozoan or virus.
 An infectious disease may or may not be transmissible from person to person or animal to person.

-"Isolation" means the physical separation and confinement of an individual or group of individuals who are infected or reasonably believed to be infected with a contagious or possibly contagious disease from non-isolated individuals to prevent or limit the transmission of the disease.
+"Isolation" The physical separation and confinement of an individual or group of individuals who are infected or reasonably believed to be infected with a contagious or possibly contagious disease from non-isolated individuals to prevent or limit the transmission of the disease to non-isolated individuals.

-"Medical Examiner" means a physician appointed pursuant to 29 Del.C. §4703 or §7903(a)(3) who is authorized to investigate the causes and circumstances of death.
+"Medical Examiner" A physician appointed pursuant to 29 Del.C. §4703 or 7903(a)(3) who is authorized to investigate the causes and circumstances of death.

-"Nosocomial disease" or "healthcare-associated infection" means a disease occurring in a patient in a healthcare facility and in whom it was not present or incubating at the time of admission.
+"Nosocomial Disease" A disease occurring in a patient in a health-care facility and in whom it was not present or incubating at the time of admission.
+Also known as Healthcare Associated Infection.

-"Notifiable disease" means an infectious disease or condition of public health significance required to be reported to the Division of Public Health in accordance with these regulations.
+"Notifiable Disease" An infectious disease or condition of public health significance required to be reported to the Division of Public Health in accordance with these Rules.

-"Notification" means a written, electronic, or verbal report as required by any section of these regulations.
+"Notification" A written, electronic, or verbal report as required by any section of these Rules.

-"Outbreak" - see "Epidemic".
+"Outbreak" - Refer to definition of "Epidemic".